 Sweet Potato Black Bean Enchiladas

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Cook Time 20 minutes
+Cook Time: 20 minutes

-Total Time 40 minutes
+Total Time: 40 minutes

-Servings 12 enchiladas
+Servings: 12 enchiladas

 Ingredients

-• 2 cups cooked brown rice (made from 1 cup uncooked rice)
+• 2 cups cooked brown rice made from 1 cup uncooked rice

-• 3 tablespoons olive oil, divided
+• 3 tablespoons olive oil divided

-• 2 cups diced sweet potatoes, in 1/2 inch cubes
+• 2 cups diced sweet potatoes in 1/2-inch cubes

-• 1 packet taco seasoning Note 1
+• 1 packet taco seasoning see note 1 for homemade

 • 1/2 teaspoon minced garlic

-• 1 can (15.25 ounces) black beans, drained and rinsed
+• 1 (15.25-ounce) can black beans drained and rinsed

-• 1 and 3/4 cup salsa, divided; I used mild
+• 1-3/4 cup salsa divided; I used mild

 • 1/4 cup chopped cilantro

-• 2 cups shredded Cheddar cheese, divided
+• 2 cups freshly shredded Cheddar cheese divided

 • 1 cup red enchilada sauce

-• 12 white or whole-wheat tortillas
+• 12 tortillas white or whole-wheat

 Instructions

-• GARNISH: Remove and serve with sour cream, extra salsa or freshly chopped tomatoes, additional cilantro, additional limes/lime juice, and/or ripe avocado or guacamole.
+• Remove and serve with sour cream, extra salsa or freshly chopped tomatoes, additional cilantro, additional limes/lime juice, and/or ripe avocado or guacamole.

 Recipe Notes

-Note 1:Taco seasoning: To make homemade taco seasoning, combine the following in a small bowl and whisk together: 1 tablespoon chili powder, 1 teaspoon paprika and 1 teaspoon cumin, 1/2 teaspoon oregano and 1/2 teaspoon roasted garlic powder, 1/2 teaspoon fine sea salt, and 1/2 teaspoon freshly cracked pepper.
-Make up several batches of this and save for the next time you need more!
+Note 1: To make homemade taco seasoning, combine the following in a small bowl and whisk together: 1 tablespoon chili powder, 1 teaspoon paprika, 1 teaspoon cumin, 1/2 teaspoon oregano, 1/2 teaspoon roasted garlic powder, 1/2 teaspoon fine sea salt, and 1/2 teaspoon freshly cracked pepper.
+Make several batches of this and save for the next time you need more!

-Nutrition Facts
+Nutrition

-Serving: 12servings | Calories: 334kcal | Carbohydrates: 44g | Protein: 13g | Fat: 12g | Saturated Fat: 5g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Cholesterol: 20mg | Sodium: 1158mg | Potassium: 434mg | Fiber: 7g | Sugar: 7g | Vitamin A: 4507IU | Vitamin C: 21mg | Calcium: 200mg | Iron: 3mg
+Serving: 1serving | Calories: 334kcal | Carbohydrates: 44g | Protein: 13g | Fat: 12g | Saturated Fat: 5g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Cholesterol: 20mg | Sodium: 1158mg | Potassium: 434mg | Fiber: 7g | Sugar: 7g | Vitamin A: 4507IU | Vitamin C: 21mg | Calcium: 200mg | Iron: 3mg

 More Recipes You'll Love